-We need a co-ordinated approach to deliver high quality, well-insulated and truly affordable homes for all, and we need better protection for tenants.Maggie Chapman
+We need a new approach to provide homes for all and protection for tenants

 Housing has been front and centre of the Scottish Green Party’s Holyrood campaign, with bold plans to build 60,000 social rented homes over the coming 5 years, make rent fair and end fuel poverty.
 With homelessness on the increase, and many homes in Scotland being damp and cold, urgent action is needed to ensure homes provide for people’s needs.

 Scottish Greens co-convener Maggie Chapman, the party's housing spokesperson and MSP candidate for the North East, says that she wants to see a much more co-ordinated approach to housing: